These Badass Underground Cities Kinda Make Us Want to Live in a Cave

 This is landscape architecture we can actually use.

-Humans have been seeking refuge underground for centuries, digging sprawling cities into mountainsides, setting up shop in caves, and even establishing full-on subterranean cities.
+Burrowing into the earth to find home: it ain't just for critters.
+Humans have been seeking refuge beneath the surface for centuries, digging sprawling villages into mountainsides, exploring labyrinthian cave systems, and even establishing full-on subterranean cities.
 Some were strategically built to defend against the elements.
 Others repurposed old tunnels into affordable housing.
-And some, it turns out, are paving the way to a sustainable future.
-Here are the coolest -- sometimes literally -- civilizations that have turned the landscape into actual architecture.
+And some, it turns out, are paving the way to a more sustainable future.
+Here are the world’s coolest—sometimes literally—underground civilizations that have turned the landscape into actual architecture.

 Coober Pedy, Australia